equivalent/health_check_nginx_docker/README.md

 This is docker image is useful if you are configuring server that is running a worker server running background tasks independent of the Web-Server.

-That means that the BG server does not necessary need to respond to http requests) yet you still want to expose http health-check endpoint that can be pinged.
+That means that the BG server does not necessary need to respond to http requests yet you still want to expose http health-check endpoint that can be pinged.

 ```
+docker pull equivalent/health_check_nginx:latest:1.0

+# ..or

-docker pull equivalent/health_check_nginx
+docker pull equivalent/health_check_nginx:latest

 docker run -p 80:80 -d equivalent/health_check_nginx

 curl -v localhost/                  # 404 Not Found